thorstenmaier/spring-k8s/Readme.md

-# Simple Spring Boot Graal VM Native Image K8s example
+# Spring Boot Graal VM Native Image K8s example

-This example shows how to implement a Spring Boot application up and get it up and running in a Kubernetes Cluster.
+This example shows step by step how to implement a Spring Boot application and get it up and running in a Kubernetes Cluster in a "cloud native" way.

 ## Create a green field Spring Boot Application